mixin07/Coffee-Website/README.md

 ## 🚀 Deployment

-The project is hosted via **Netlify**, which is connected directly to the GitHub repository.
+The project is hosted via **Vercel**, which is connected directly to the GitHub repository.
 This allows for **Continuous Deployment**, meaning the live site updates automatically whenever new code is pushed to the `main` branch.

 ## 👤 Author